 I’ve recently had the opportunity to try out the new dynamic remarketing ads, and in this post, I’ll explain how they work, why they’re better than traditional remarketing, and why you should care.

 For any e-commerce website, it is becoming more and more important to have a Google Merchant Account set up.
-Merchant accounts are becoming extremely valuable within AdWords, as they feed your PLAs (Product Listing Ads, soon to be replaced with Google Shopping Campaigns), Product Extensions, and now your remarketing efforts.
+Merchant accounts are becoming extremely valuable within Google Ads (formerly known as Google AdWords), as they feed your PLAs (Product Listing Ads, soon to be replaced with Google Shopping Campaigns), Product Extensions, and now your remarketing efforts.
 As most of you know, remarketing is important because not all potential customers that come to your site purchase right away.
 You need to continue to influence them not only through Google search and from your website, but also across Google’s display network, as people spend 95% of their time away from Google.

 Most people I’ve worked with have remarketing set up, but it is generally too simplistic, in that it catches ‘All Visitors’ to their website, and serves them one generic message.
 Those that I’ve spoken with that are ahead of the curve, are segmenting visitors to their site, and remarketing to those that have ‘Abandoned the Shopping Cart’ or ‘Visited A Product Page.’
 If you’ve gotten this far, bravo, you are doing a much better job than most of your competitors.
 However, this strategy has always been a HUGE undertaking.
 What if you have 50,000 products?
 Are you going to create 50,000 audience segments, and 50,000 unique image ads?